asagi4/comfyui-prompt-control/README.md

 Masking does not affect LoRA scheduling unless you set unet weights to 0 for a LoRA.

 # Schedulable LoRAs
-The `ScheduleToModel` node patches a model such that when sampling, it'll switch LoRAs between steps.
+The `ScheduleToModel` node patches a model so that when sampling, it'll switch LoRAs between steps.
 You can apply the LoRA's effect separately to CLIP conditioning and the unet (model).

-For me this seems to be quite slow without the --highvram switch because ComfyUI will shuffle things between the CPU and GPU.
-YMMV.
+Swapping LoRAs often can be quite slow without the `--highvram` switch because ComfyUI will shuffle things between the CPU and GPU.
 When things stay on the GPU, it's quite fast.

+If you run out of VRAM during a LoRA swap, the node will attempt to save VRAM by enabling CPU offloading for future generations even in highvram mode.
+This persists until ComfyUI is restarted.

+You can also set the `PC_RETRY_ON_OOM` environment variable to any non-empty value to automatically retry sampling once if VRAM runs out.

 ## LoRA Block Weight